bregman-arie/infraform/README.md

 Python | Run Python programs
 Shell | Run Bash shell scripts

-## Workflow

-What happens when you execute a scenario on a remote host(s)?

-1. Infraform checks the host is ready to execute the scenario.
-For example, if it's a Docker based scenario then Infraform checks that Docker is installed and running on the host
-2. A workspace is created.
-Basically the scenario directory (or file) copied recursively to ~/.infraform path
-3. Any templates in ~/.infraform/<scenario_dir> are being rendered, including the scenario file itself
-4. Remote environment is prepared.
-Local ~/.infraform/<scenario_dir> is copied to remote hosts to ~/.infraform path.
-5. Infraform runs the "run" directive in ~/.infraform/<scenario_dir>/<scenario_file> on the remote hosts

 ### Too detailed workflow

-1. Workspace is created: ~/.infraform
+The following is a description of what InfraForm does when you run a scenario

+1. Validates the scenario you've specified exists (the .ifr file)
+2. Check if a workspace (~/.infraform/<SCENARIO_NAME>) directory exists already.
+If it exists, it removes the entire directory
+3. Creates a workspace (~/.infraform/<SCENARIO_NAME>) directory
+4. Copies the scenario file (.ifr) and all the related content to the directory

 ## Contributions